Looking after a reef tank at home requires dedication, profound knowledge, and having the right equipment.

 - The shimmer is good but not natural-looking

-The AI Hydra series are the tough cousin of the AI Prime LEDs and I’ve been very happy with their performance.
+The AI Hydra series are the tough cousins of the AI Prime 16HD Reef LED and I’ve been very happy with their performance.

-The AquaIllumination TwentySix HD has 26 high-quality diodes packed in 2 nests, where the FiftyTwo has 52 diodes that come in 4 groups of 13.
+The AquaIllumination ThirtyTwo HD has 32 high-quality diodes packed in 2 nests, whereas the SixtyFour has 64 diodes that come in 4 groups of 16.

-These fixtures are among my favorites in the high-end lighting bracket for coral-rich saltwater aquariums.
+These LED fixtures are among my favorites as high-end lighting for saltwater aquariums with corals.

-Both fixtures provide a super even spread of light and intensity.
+Both the Hydra 32 and the 64 version provide a super even spread of light and intensity.

-The shimmer is not top-notch as with a Kessil, but it’s still visually appealing and pretty.
+The shimmer on the tank’s bottom is not top-notch as with a Kessil, but it’s still visually appealing and pretty.

 The built-in controller and the app are huge on their own as these lights provide the best customization in the hobby, in my opinion.

-The Hydra HD is a very well-thought all-in-one solution for every reefer who would like to have full hands-on control over their marine display tank.
+The Hydra HD is a very well-thought, all-in-one solution for every reefer who would like to have full hands-on control over their marine tank.

-You can easily cover a medium-stacked 48″ long saltwater tank with 2 x Hydra 26 HD+ LED fixtures.
+You can easily cover a saltwater tank with 48″ of length with two AI Hydra 32 HD LED fixtures.

-I’ve run the numbers and in most cases, where you don’t own a super deep reef tank of 28″ with high-light demanding SPS corals, the Hydra 26 HD+ wins over the 52 series.
+Anyway, I’ve run the numbers and in most cases, where you don’t own a super deep tank of 28″ with high-light demanding SPS corals, the AI Hydra 32 HD wins over the 64 series.

-Speaking of depth, these fixtures will be more than enough to grow demanding coral at anything in the range of 18″ to 24″ of depth.
+In fact, these fixtures will be more than enough to grow demanding coral at anything in the range of 18″ to 24″ of depth.
+Also, having multiple 32s provides more light coverage than a single 64.

-Another thing you’re buying with these reef LEDs is multiple pre-set modes, that actually work as advertised.
+Another thing that you’re buying with the AI Hydra reef lights, is multiple pre-set modes that actually work as advertised.

 I find the Acclimatization feature extremely helpful.

-It helps corals immensely in avoiding lighting stress and getting bleached soon after the LED grow lights have been installed.
+It helps new corals immensely in avoiding lighting stress and getting bleached after being introduced to the saltwater tank.

-I’d purchase an AI Hydra HD+ if I had a medium depth aquarium (18 to 25 inches) that’s housing SPS-dominant corals and I wanted to have extensive control over everything that’s going on with my tank’s LED fixtures.
+I’d purchase an AI Hydra 32 HD if I had an aquarium with medium depth (18 to 25 inches) that has mainly SPS corals in it.
+Also, I’d get this product if I wanted to have extensive control over everything that’s going on with my tank’s LED lighting.

-And here you can see another 120-gallon aquarium that has won an Acropora (SPS coral) grow-out contest with 5x Hydra 26 HD LED lights:
+And here you can see a 120-gallon aquarium that has won an Acropora (SPS coral) grow-out contest, running five of the older Hydra 26 HD LED lights:

 Photo by: hart24601